Hercules Posey: Life at Mount Vernon

-Hercules was probably born around 1748, and was acquired by Washington as collateral for an unpaid loan made to Hercules' original owner, Washington's neighbor John Posey.
+Hercules was probably born around 1748, and was acquired by Washington as collateral for an unpaid loan made to Hercules's original owner, Washington's neighbor John Posey.
 Hercules first appears on tax records for Mount Vernon in 1771.

-Hercules chose Alice, one of Martha Washington's "Dower" slaves, as his wife, and they had three children: Richmond (born 1777), Eve (born 1782), and Delia (born 1785).
+Hercules chose Alice, one of Martha Washington's "dower" slaves, as his wife, and they had three children: Richmond (born 1777), Eve (born 1782), and Delia (born 1785).
 He, Alice, and the three children were listed in the February 1786 Mount Vernon Slave Census, which records him as one of two cooks in the Mansion House.
 Alice died in 1787.

 Following Alice's death, he may have had another daughter.
 The sole source for this daughter is Louis Philippe's diary (see below).
-Louis Philippe's secretary estimated the girl's age as 6, but she may have been Hercules's daughter Eve, who was listed in the June 1799 Mount Vernon Slave Census as "a dwarf."
+Louis Philippe's secretary estimated the girl's age as six, but she may have been Hercules's daughter Eve, who was listed in the June 1799 Mount Vernon Slave Census as "a dwarf."

 Presidential household

-Hercules was one of nine enslaved Africans brought to Philadelphia in 1790 by Washington to work in the presidential household.
-The others were his son Richmond (then 13 years old), Oney Judge, Moll, Austin, Christopher Sheels, Giles, Paris, and Joe (Richardson).
+Hercules was one of eight enslaved Africans brought to Philadelphia in 1790 by Washington to work in the presidential household.
+The others were Hercules's son Richmond (then 13 years old), Oney Judge, Moll, Austin, Christopher Sheels, Giles, and Paris.
+Following the December 20, 1794 death of Austin in Maryland while on a solo trip back to Mount Vernon, Washington brought "Postillion" Joe (Richardson) to Philadelphia.

 In the memoirs of Martha Washington's grandson, G.W.P.
 Custis, Hercules was recalled as "a celebrated artiste ... as highly accomplished a proficient in the culinary art as could be found in the United States."
 The cook was given the privilege of selling the extra food from the Philadelphia kitchen which, by Custis's estimate, earned him nearly $200 a year, the annual salary of a hired cook.
 According to Custis, Hercules was a dapper dresser and was given freedom to walk about in the city.

-Washington allowed Hercules' son Richmond to work alongside his father in the Philadelphia kitchen for about a year, before returning him to Virginia.
+Washington allowed Hercules's son Richmond to work alongside his father in the Philadelphia kitchen for about a year, before returning him to Virginia.
 In November 1796, Richmond was implicated in a theft of money at Mount Vernon.
 Washington had suspicions that the father and son were planning a joint escape.